saf1ya-c0d3z/ObjectRelationalMapping/README.md

 # Usage

-This application uses Insomnia to "Put", "Post".
-"Get" and "Delete" Data to the Database through the backend of a webserver.
+This application uses Insomnia to "Put", "Post", "Get", "Delete", and "find by ID" Data to the Database through the backend of a webserver.

 # Screenshots